-2024 Season
+2024-2025 Season

-October’s concert features Grieg’s Peer Gynt Suite – less a composition, more a scenic escapade.
+We commence in October with Grieg’s Peer Gynt Suite – less a composition, more a scenic escapade.
 It paints Ibsen's original drama in vibrant musical hues, from the idyllic “Morning Mood” to the frenzied “In the Hall of the Mountain King”.
 This suite is Grieg’s love letter to Norwegian folklore, wrapped in the garb of theatrical grandeur.
 The concert’s grand finale is Mahler's Symphony No. 5, a colossal narrative spanning the spectrum of human emotion.
 Known for its Adagietto, a symphonic serenade of love, this symphony is Mahler’s crowning achievement.
 The performance will be nothing short of epic, a fitting tribute to Mahler’s grandiose vision.

 Previous